 - Identify someone at your host university or program provider who can help you if you have difficulties.
 Be sure to make contact with that person before you arrive.

 - Pack enough medication for the duration of your time abroad in your carry-on luggage.
-Look over the Mobility International medications tipsheet for more details about best practices for brining medications abroad.
+Look over the Mobility International medications tipsheet for more details about best practices for bringing medications abroad.

 LIVING AND STUDYING AWAY